Genius-Systems-Nepal/guide/documentation/documentation_dart.md

 int get length => ...
 ```

+/// is recognized by dart as dart doc so when you press [Ctrl + Q] or [Ctrl + J] the documentation will pop on Android Studio as Quick documentation lookup.

 ## Square brackets

 ### Use [] in doc comments to refer to in-scope indetifiers.